andrewabarca/bizible.en/help/api-connections/utilizing-bizibles-api-connections/facebook-api.md

 ## Introduction
 {#introduction}

-Similar to our AdWords & Bing Ads integrations, our Facebook integration does two fundamental actions: &nbsp;
+Similar to our AdWords & Bing Ads integrations, our Facebook integration does two fundamental actions:

 * `Auto-tag all Facebook Ads with a Bizible parameter (_bf)`
 * `Download ad cost information across all active Facebook ads`